f3d-app/f3d/doc/libf3d/CLASSES.md

 * `createWGL()`: force usage of WGL native backend on Windows.
 * `createEGL()`: force usage of EGL backend, recommended when doing offscreen rendering with a GPU available.
 Requires EGL library available.
 No interactor provided.
 * `createOSMesa()`: force usage of OSMesa backend (software rendering), recommended when doing offscreen rendering without any GPU.
 Requires OSMesa library available.
 No interactor provided.
 * `createNone()`: do not use any rendering.
-Useful only to retrieve metadata only.
+Useful to retrieve metadata only.
 * `createExternal()`: the user is responsible of the rendering stack.
 It lets the user integrate libf3d in other frameworks like Qt or GLFW.
 No interactor provided.
 See [Context](#context-class) documentation for more info.
-An additional boolean argument is available to specify is offscreen rendering is requested when relevant on the selected rendering backend.
+An additional boolean argument is available to specify if offscreen rendering is requested when relevant on the selected rendering backend.

 A static function `loadPlugin` can also be called to load reader plugins.
 It must be called before loading any file.
 An internal plugin containing VTK native readers can be loaded by calling `f3d::engine::loadPlugin("native");`.
 Other plugins maintained by F3D team are available if their build is enabled: `alembic`, `assimp`, `draco`, `exodus`, `occt` and `usd`.
 If CMake option `F3D_PLUGINS_STATIC_BUILD` is enabled, the plugins listed above are also static just like `native` plugin.